Food/Child Nutrition Services

 Breakfast and lunch will be provided free of charge to students during each school day as part of the state’s Universal Meals Program.
 Breakfast will be served before school; if it is not picked up, a second chance is served at brunch time.
 Lunch is served during lunch periods.
 Participation is optional.

 All meals will be provided by The Lunch Master.
 The Lunch Master is an outside vendor that has high standards for your child’s meals.
-Menus, along with a list of potential allergens, will be posted on the District and your student's school's website.
+Menus, along with a list of potential allergens, will be posted on the District and your student's school website.

-While all students will receive free meals, we still highly encourage families who may qualify for the Federal “free or reduced lunch” meal programs to submit the meal application to qualify for other support programs available to the families as well as generate potential federal grants for the District.
+While all students will receive free meals, we still highly encourage families who may qualify for the Federal “free or reduced lunch” meal programs to submit the meal application to qualify for other support programs available to the families, as well as generate potential federal grants for the District.

 U.S. Department of Agriculture (USDA) Meals for Kids Site Finder (Summer Site Finder)

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
+Remedies and complaint-filing deadlines vary by program or incident.

-To file a program discrimination complaint, a Complainant should complete a Form AD-3027, USDA Program Discrimination Complaint Form, which can be obtained online at:
+To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027

-1. mail:
+- mail:

 U.S. Department of Agriculture

-Office of the Assistant Secretary for Civil Rights 1400 Independence Avenue, SW
+Office of the Assistant Secretary for Civil Rights

 Washington, D.C.
-20250-9410; or
+20250-9410; - fax:

-3. email: Intake@usda.gov
+Program.Intake@usda.gov.

 This institution is an equal opportunity provider.